 Course for individuals

-We’re thrilled to have the backing of Anorexia Bulimia Care charity (ABC) in sharing their online CPD course “Understanding Eating Disorders for Fitness Professionals” (CIMPSA-endorsed).
+We have both taken the Anorexia Bulimia Care charity (ABC) CPD course “Understanding Eating Disorders for Fitness Professionals” (CIMPSA-endorsed).

 This affordable course is aimed at educating fitness professionals on how to recognise the signs of eating disorders, how to start conversations with clients who are displaying concerning behaviour, and how to sensitively refer clients to professional help if necessary.